dcdpr/btcr-DID-method/README.md

 ### MacOS

 The following instructions should work with any of MacOS 10.13: "High Sierra", 10.14: "Mojave" and 10.15: "Catalina".
+Subsequent versions will probably work as well, but if you have any problems please let us know.

-#### Install some pre-requirements
+#### Install Prerequisites

 You will want to install [homebrew](https://brew.sh/) if you haven't already.
 See their installation instructions, or try:
 ```
-$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 Next, you will need to get some packages: